FreeCliff/rose-babric/README.md

 # 🌹 Rose b1.7.3

+> **Warning** Many modules do not work in singleplayer, make sure to use in multiplayer

-An evil and malicious cheat for Minecraft Beta 1.7.3
+An evil and malicious cheat for Minecraft Beta 1.7.3.

 [Subscribe to this YouTube channel btw](https://www.youtube.com/channel/UCXgiHb9Q4kiSzs3ueAS6LYw)